awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-botalias-textlogsetting.md

 # AWS::Lex::BotAlias TextLogSetting<a name="aws-properties-lex-botalias-textlogsetting"></a>

-Defines settings to enable conversation logs\.
+Defines settings to enable text conversation logs\.

 ## Syntax<a name="aws-properties-lex-botalias-textlogsetting-syntax"></a>